Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 Importance of World Psoriasis Day (WPD)

-Psoriasis is a chronic inflammatory (immune-mediated) skin condition characterised by red, scaly plaques that most frequently occur on the elbows, knees, scalp, and lower back and affect the patient’s physical status.
+Psoriasis is a chronic inflammatory (immune-mediated) skin condition characterized by red, scaly plaques that most frequently occur on the elbows, knees, scalp, and lower back and affect the patient’s physical status.
 In addition to this, the social stigma, psychological burden, and high treatment cost forms the equal share in impacting their quality of life.
 As per the International Federation of Psoriasis Associations (IFPA) report, 25% (one in every four) of people with psoriasis show signs of depression, and 50% (one in every two) have anxiety disorder.

 In 2019, as per the Global Burden of Disease Study report, there were 46,22,594 incident cases (new cases) of psoriasis worldwide.
 The high-income countries had shown the highest age-standardised incidence rate of psoriasis (112.6/1,00,000 people), followed by high-middle socio-demographic index countries (69.4/1,00,000 people) and low socio-demographic index countries (38.1/1,00,000 people).
 The global psoriasis prevalence rate is nearly 2-3% of the world population, where the prevalence rate of psoriatic diseases ranges from 0.91 to 8.5% in adults and from 0.0 to 2.1% in children.
 As per a 2017 research study, the prevalence rate in India is reported as 0.44-28%; it affects people aged more than 30 or 40 years, where males have been affected two times more commonly than females.